 Don’t owe taxes but face yearly US tax filing expenses |

 Americans Overseas has received hundreds of calls from everyday people at wit’s end.
 They’re in a squeeze between the US and their bank.
-An elderly English woman with a frozen bank account, a German entrepreneur who can’t pay his suppliers, or a couple that got their mortgage rejected, are just a few examples.
+An elderly English woman with a frozen bank account, a German entrepreneur who can’t pay his suppliers, or a couple who got their mortgage rejected, are just a few examples.

 Banks have been obligated since 2012 under a US law called FATCA to provide the US with all of their American clients.
 Since the US law comes under threat of severe penalties European banks are overly complying and trying to shake their US customers.